![]() |

 So instead of destruction, Israel was to be scattered to the winds.

-23 I 'swore' to them in the wilderness that I would scatter them among the nations, and disperse them into other countries, 24 because they hadn’t practiced My ordinances, they had rejected My statutes, and dishonored My Sabbaths, and their eyes were fixed on their fathers’ idols.
-25 I also allowed them to follow statutes that were not good and ordinances that they couldn’t live by [verse 18].
+23 I 'swore' to them in the wilderness that I would scatter them among the nations and disperse them into other countries, 24 because they hadn’t practiced My regulations.
+They had rejected My unchanging tenets, and dishonored My Sabbaths, and their eyes were fixed on their ancestors’ idols.
+25 I also allowed them to follow unchanging rulings that were not good and regulations that they couldn’t live by [verse 18].
 26 I pronounced them unclean because of their sacrifices—they caused all their first born to pass thru the fire—so that I would devastate them and remind them that I am Yehovah.

 So the question is, will Israel defile herself again?